Automating Cryptographic Protocol Language Generation from Structured Specifications

-As we presented the ProVerif plugin in Section~\ref{sec:proverif}, we describe correctness.
-It is modelled in PSV by mean of the tag $\xpathset{correctness}$.
-Inside of it, one can specify a relation that ultimately evaluates to boolean.
-We discuss the details for our use case, DHKE, where correctness is the equality $k_A = k_B$, as the final result of running the protocol.
+We now describe how we modelled correctness in the specification language.
+Correctness is modelled by mean of the tag $\xpathset{correctness}$.
+Inside of it, one can specify a relation that evaluates to boolean.
+Two-party key-exchange protocols aim to share a secret key between the parties, so correctness can informally be thought as the equality $k_A = k_B$, where $k_A$ and $k_B$ are the keys reconstructed by $A$ and $B$ respectively, as the main property after running the protocol.